Meet Our Team: Rasha, Support Developer

 Role: Support Developer

-I joined Fastmail initially as a customer support agent in 2019.
+Initially, I joined Fastmail as a customer support agent in 2019.
 I'm a late in life career changer—I had just quit my non-profit job and started learning programming, so I wanted to get my foot in the door in the industry.
 Customer support was a great entry point for me.
 When I graduated from my program, our CTO Rik reached out to me with an idea to create a new position that bridged the gap between the development and support teams.
 It was a perfect fit!

-What other companies, people or projects inspire you?
+What other projects inspire you?

-Two non-profits whose work I really admire and follow closely are the Electronic Frontier Foundation, which advocates for people's rights in the digital world, and the Center for Constitutional Rights, a social justice organization that takes on difficult and thorny issues that few others do.
+Two non-profits whose work I really admire and follow closely are the Electronic Frontier Foundation, which advocates for people's rights in the digital world, and the Center for Constitutional Rights, a social justice organization that takes on difficult issues that few others do.

-What’s your favorite Fastmail feature?
+What are your favorite Fastmail features?

 I really appreciate Fastmail's focus on privacy.
 I was always alarmed at the sheer breadth and normalization of the online surveillance industry, but figuring out how to push back against that felt really confusing and overwhelming.
-Since starting work here I've become a lot more empowered to actually take steps to reduce my trackable footprint on the internet.
+Since starting work here I've become empowered to actually take steps to reduce my trackable footprint on the internet.
 Turns out it's neither impossible nor difficult!

 I also think that Fastmail's work to replace IMAP with an open, universal email standard—JMAP—is immensely cool!

 From an app perspective, I love the flexibility and power that Fastmail's rules and filters offer.

 I love my Bose QuietComfort 25 headphones.
 I wear them pretty much all day, every day when I'm working.
 A lot of times I don't even listen to anything on them and I just use the noise cancelling feature to help me focus.
 Putting them on has become a mental cue in the morning that it's time to shift to work mode.